Death metal: Characteristics

 Death metal vocals are referred to as death growls, which are coarse roars/snarls.
 Death growling is mistakenly thought to be a form of screaming using the lowest vocal register known as vocal fry, but vocal fry is actually a form of overtone screaming.
 While growling can be performed this way by experienced vocalists who use the fry screaming technique, "true" death growling is in fact created by an altogether different technique.
 Growling has been called Cookie Monster vocals, tongue-in-cheek, due to the vocal similarity to the voice of the popular Sesame Street character.
 Although often criticized, death growls serve the aesthetic purpose of matching death metal's aggressive lyrical content.
+Some death metal bands may also incorporate "pig squeals", a vocal style that Loudwire characterizes as a "breeee" sound.

 The lyrical themes of death metal may invoke slasher film-stylised violence, but may also extend to topics like religion (sometimes including Satanism), occultism, Lovecraftian horror, nature, mysticism, mythology, theology, philosophy, science fiction, and politics.
 Although violence may be explored in various other genres as well, death metal may elaborate on the details of extreme acts, including blood and gore, psychopathy, delirium, mutilation, mutation, dissection, exorcism, torture, rape, cannibalism, and necrophilia.
 Sociologist Keith Kahn-Harris commented this apparent glamorisation of violence may be attributed to a "fascination" with the human body that all people share to some degree, a fascination that mixes desire and disgust.
 Heavy metal author Gavin Baddeley also stated there does seem to be a connection between one's degree of mortality salience and "how much they crave images of death and violence" via the media.
 Additionally, contributing artists to the genre often defend death metal as little more than an extreme form of art and entertainment, similar to horror films in the motion picture industry.
 This explanation has brought such musicians under fire from activists internationally, who claim that this is often lost on a large number of adolescents, who are left with the glamorisation of such violence without social context or awareness of why such imagery is stimulating.

 According to Alex Webster, bassist of Cannibal Corpse, "The gory lyrics are probably not, as much as people say, [what's keeping us] from being mainstream.
 Like, 'death metal would never go into the mainstream because the lyrics are too gory?'
 I think it's really the music, because violent entertainment is totally mainstream."
 Christian death metal bands often utilize the gory themes of death metal to invoke violent imagery against Satan, demons, sin and sinners, much of the violent imagery being drawn from the Bible.
 Satanic and anti-Christian imagery is also frequently inverted.